Guest post by Katie Green

 As is often the case, the best racing game on the Wii was one that Nintendo developed in-house to take full advantage of its console’s capabilities.
 Mario Kart Wii, with its plastic steering wheel peripheral and wrist-waggling tricks, was a natural progression for the franchise that helped it appeal to a wider audience.

 Purists who didn’t want to rely on the Wii Remote’s sometimes temperamental accelerometers to guide their kart to victory could still pop in a GameCube controller and get a more precise experience, so this title offered the best of both worlds.
-It also broke the mold by providing online play for the first time in the series, allowing players to test their mettle against a global group of competitors, not just their friends and family.
+It also broke the mould by providing online play for the first time in the series, allowing players to test their mettle against a global group of competitors, not just their friends and family.
+Mariokart Wii to many was and still is the best in the franchise!
+There are a team of hackers who have actually kept the game alive by creating their own servers to host online games on as well as add over 200 new tracks by cheating and modding the game!
+This is one of the most ambitious mods on a console to date.
+Not even RDR2 cheats can compete with how fun the infamous Mkwii cheats are!

 A worthy alternative to Mario Kart Wii came in the form of Sonic & Sega All-Stars Racing, released in 2010 to surprising critical acclaim.
 Its cast of popular characters from a number of non-Nintendo franchises helped it to stand out, while its tight controls and varied tracks kept things interesting.